Pre-deploy security checklist: The absolute launch readiness guide for vibe-coded AI apps.

 Verify authorization at the mutation layer

-Every write path should answer: who is allowed to do this, and where is that enforced?
+Make sure every path answers the question: who is allowed to do this, and where is that enforced?
+Without proper authorization, a user can access data that belongs to someone else.

 - Server Actions